justbekazu/challenge10/README.md

 *  From this file, the user will be able to launch to the web.

-* From this website, the user will be able to click on various links to access the profile's email address and github account.
+* From this website, the user will be able to click on various links to access the profile"s email address and github account.

  ## Additional resources